How to Create the Perfect About Page

 Absolutely include the professional head shots, but consider adding a little gallery that shows you or your team behind the scenes.
 Consider including photos of your hobbies, interests, family, friends, community support – anything that makes you relatable, authentic and interesting to your audience.

 CHECK OUT THESE RELATED ARTICLES

 4 Tips for Naming your Business The name of your business plays a big role in your branding & marketing.
 Its not always an easy task to come up with the perfect one.
 Here’s a few things to consider to make the process a little easier… 01.
-KEEP IT SIMPLE: Make sure...read more
+KEEP IT SIMPLE:...read more

 5 Tips for Engaging Visitors on Your Website Make impact instantly.
 Give them a reason to stick around.
 Build stronger relationships with your visitor.
 It's a shocking, but true, statistic - You have less than 2 seconds to capture the attention of your website visitor...read more

 Colour Matters Tips for choosing the right palette for your brand & business.
 Did you know that colour identifies a business 80% more than any other design element?
 So it really matters what colour you choose for your brand and website.
-Here are some tips to keep in...read more
+Here are some tips to keep...read more